iohkedu/cardano-education-program/lace-course/lessons/03-simple-transactions/03-Simple-transactions-and-settings.md

 ![Activity view](images/03-02-06.png)

 If you click on the received transaction, a side panel opens, providing more details about the transaction.
 It displays the transaction ID (hash), the received amount, the sender's address, the transaction timestamp, and the transaction fee paid.
 It is also possible to view the inputs and outputs of the transaction.

+<img src="images/03-02-07.png" alt="Transaction details" width="635" height="975">

-To understand inputs and outputs, it is essential to have a basic understanding of the [Extended UTXO](https://ucarecdn.com/3da33f2f-73ac-4c9b-844b-f215dcce0628/EUTXOhandbook_for_EC.pdf) model that Cardano uses.
+To understand inputs and outputs, it is essential to have a basic understanding of the Extended UTXO model that Cardano uses.
 It is an extension of the UTXO model used by Bitcoin.

-<img src="images/03-02-07.png" alt="Transaction details" width="635" height="975">
+For more information refer to the [Cardano documentation](https://docs.cardano.org/about-cardano/learn/eutxo-explainer), [EUTXO handbook](https://ucarecdn.com/3da33f2f-73ac-4c9b-844b-f215dcce0628/EUTXOhandbook_for_EC.pdf) or the [EUTXO chapter](https://github.com/input-output-hk/mastering-cardano/blob/main/chapters/chapter-04-how-cardano-works/chapter-utxo.adoc) in the Mastering Cardano book.

 ## 3.3 Sending test ada to another address

 Now that you have test ada, you can send it to another address.
 Lace allows for multiple accounts to be stored in a single wallet, each with a unique address.
 You can try sending some test ada from one address to another.

 By default, only account #0 is activated.
-To activate account #1, click the **Settings** button in the top right corner and select the **>** symbol in the panel that opens.
+To activate account #1, click the **Settings** button in the top right corner and select the `>` symbol in the panel that opens.
 A list of inactive accounts is displayed.
 Click **Enable** next to account #1.
 The wallet will prompt you to input your password.

 <img src="images/03-03-01.png" alt="Accounts panel" width="305" height="627">